bhaskar4k/Project-Exam-Portal/readme.md

   - Correct option of any question will be 1/2/3/4 and if you put other values then an orange popup will arise and say "Which question's correct option is not written properly"
   - If any question's any field is empty(such as question description/correct option/correct answer) then an orange popup will arise and say "Which question's field is empty"
   - Keeping any field empty or not in proper format(mentioned there) admin won't be able to set exam
+  - Rest of this there is welcome popup then popup after attending exam and there are so many notifications according to user's activity